Michael137/twiddle/README.md

 - [x] Should aggressiveness level be adjustable?
   - Yes.
 Perhaps different evaluator for aggressive optimizations
 - [x] Choose codegen backend.
 E.g. LMS? lms-verify?
   - No more LMS.
-Maybe in the long term.
-Documentation lacking
+Documentation is virtually non-existent.
+C backend is not consistent with the C language.
+Maybe in the long term with a few pull requests to LMS.
 - [ ] Provide option to verify code?
 E.g. lms-verify
 - [ ] Parallelize C code where bit-hacks were not possible.
 E.g. OMP, Vectorization or provide pluggable parallelizers